keystonejs/prisma-day-2021-workshop/README.md

 ✅ Next build super user authorization to keystone, allowing SSR/SSG/ISR tunneling.

+✅ MaybeIOPromise rolled out for SSG/ISR.
+    Returns expected values on failed query.

+✅ Catches any exceptions transparently and uniquely, at point of execution.
+    Runs deferred using a compiled monadic script that can never return a null or undefined value.
+    Use case guarantees low stack usage, which allows pure `CCC` code to run without coroutine optimizations.

 A shout out to @jed for explaining the keystone way.
 Ready for exhaustive testing.
 Bug reports welcome!